Managing Fife’s grassland

 We want to help breathe new life into some of our grasslands and create more natural landscapes.
 We can also help meet our targets to cut CO2 emissions by at least 40% compared to the1990 baseline level, by 2030.
 The CO2 emissions that we could save are equivalent to 1,124 car journeys from Kincardine to St Andrews every year.

 We know the UK has lost 97% of its flower-rich grassland over the past 70 years.
 This has resulted in a drastic decline of around two thirds of pollinating insects.
 Fife is the most heavily cultivated region in Scotland so we can make a difference and give our wildlife more of a chance by changing the way we manage our urban green spaces.
-Changing the way we mange some of our grasslands is a great opportunity to counter act these declines in local communities.
+Changing the way we manage some of our grasslands is a great opportunity to counteract these declines in local communities.

 What are the benefits?

 If we reduce intensive grass cutting, we can reduce our carbon emissions.
 We can provide more diverse spaces where people and communities can connect with nature, improving our health and wellbeing.
 We can increase biodiversity by creating healthy habitats for birds, insects and small mammals.

 How will the grasslands be managed differently?